stroxler/callable_syntax_examples/draft_pep/README.rst

 - it does not visually represent the way function headers are written.
 - it relies on two levels of nested square brackets.
 This can be quite hard to read, especially when the function arguments themselves have square brackets.
-- it requres an explicit import, something we no longer require for most of the other very common types after PEP 604 and PEP 525
+- it requires an explicit import, something we no longer require for most of the other very common types after PEP 604 and PEP 525